godot-d/godot-d/README.md

 Godot's full [script API](http://docs.godotengine.org/) can be used from D:
 - `godot.core` submodules contain container, math, and engine structs like `Vector3` and `String`.
-- `godot.classes` submodules contain the rest of Godot's classes, auto-generated from the engine's API.
-These are the classes D "scripts" can be attached to.
+- `godot.classes` submodules contain bindings to Godot classes, auto-generated from the engine's API.
+These are the C++ classes scripts can be attached to.

 Building Godot-D
 ----------------